Neyami/Controllable-NPCs/README.md

 2) Add `map_script controlnpc/cnpc` to the map.cfg
 3) uuuuuuuuuuuuhhhhhhhh
 4) Place or spawn `info_cnpc_monstername`, add weapon_name to the map.cfg, or `.player_give @me weapon_name`
-5) Press the primary attack to turn into the monster
+5) Press the primary attack to turn into the monster, or use the holographic representation
 6) ????
 7) PROFIT

 The only way to revert to a normal player is to die :ayaya:
 Turrets can be exited with the Use-key

 If you want to use custom sentences (scientist only for now), set `USE_CUSTOM_SENTENCES` to true,